smogon/pokemon-showdown/sim/SIM-PROTOCOL.md

 `|-fail|POKEMON|ACTION`

 > The specified `ACTION` has failed against the `POKEMON` targetted.
 The
-> `ACTION` in question can be a move that fails, or a stat drop blocked by an
+> `ACTION` in question should be a move that fails due to its own mechanics.
-> ability like Hyper Cutter, in which case `ACTION` will be `unboost|STAT`,
-> where `STAT` indicates where the ability prevents stat drops.
-(For abilities
-> that block all stat drops, like Clear Body, `|STAT` does not appear.)
+> Moves (or effect activations) that fail because they're blocked by another
+> effect should use `-block` instead.

 `|-block|POKEMON|EFFECT|MOVE|ATTACKER`